 applicationDidBecomeActive(_ application) method.

 This method is called when the app is about to be terminated.
 We have approximately five seconds to perform any task and return.
 After five seconds, the system might kill the whole process.
-The essential thing to know in here is that when the user quits the app this method generally not called.
+The essential thing to know here is that when the user quits the app, this method is generally not called.
 If the app is running a background task and the system wants to terminate the app, this method may be called.
 As we see, there is no certainty in this method, sadly.
-Therefore, we shouldn’t perform any critical task in here like saving user data.
+Therefore, we shouldn’t perform any critical task in here, like saving user data.

-We took a look at the fundamentals and essentials of app lifecycle.
-I hope, it gives a brief understanding of the application lifecycle and state transitions.
-We might need to adopt our apps to state transitions to provide better user experience.
+We took a look at the fundamentals and essentials of the app lifecycle.
+I hope it gives a brief understanding of the application lifecycle and state transitions.
+We might need to adapt our apps to state transitions to provide a better user experience.
 Understanding the fundamentals of the states and transitions enables us to develop more robust apps.